Affiliate links on Android Authority may earn us a commission. Learn more.

 6 best Android parental control apps and other methods

 Parental controls on phones evolved a lot over the years.
 Back in the day, devices had kid modes that turned off the UI basically entirely, trapping the child in a specific app.
 Unfortunately, kid mode is easy to work around, and it doesn’t work well.
 There are better alternatives out there anyway.
 These new options give your children more freedom to do what they want while keeping you in control.
 Here are the best parental control apps for Android and other methods if you need further control.
 There are no kid mode apps on this list because that is a seriously outdated method, and kids could easily get around it anyway.

-- Antivirus parental control apps
+The best parental control apps for Android

 AppLock by IvyMobile

 An app lock is an excellent way to keep kids out of apps on your phone.
-This is mostly for parents with younger kids who use the parent’s phone to watch YouTube Kids or play kids games.
+This is mainly for parents with younger kids who use the parent’s phone to watch YouTube Kids or play kids games.
 An app lock puts a password on your other apps.
-Thus, if your kids get back to the home screen and start clicking on sensitive stuff like your Facebook app or your banking app, they can’t get any further.
+Thus, if your kids get back to the home screen and start clicking on sensitive stuff like your Facebook or banking apps, they can’t get any further.
 We have a whole list of these, but IvyMobile’s is free and relatively simple to use.
 This should keep kids away from the sensitive stuff until they’re old enough to know better.

 Find My Kids

 Price: Free / $2.99 per month / $16.99 per year / $25.99 once